-Black Moon Whoopie Pies are soft, chocolatey cake cookies filled with a marshmallow frosting filling.
+Black Moon Whoopie Pies also known as Black Moons are soft, chocolatey cake cookies filled with a marshmallow frosting filling.
 They are perfect for any party or occasion.
 These have been made in my family for a few generations!

 This recipe is simple but a few extra tips will make sure your Black Moon Whoopie Pies come out perfectly!

-- Do NOT grease baking sheet when making the cookies.
+- Use an ungreased cookie sheet.
+Do NOT grease baking sheet when making the cookies.
 They will spread into the grease and not cook evenly.

 - Cookies can be made ahead of time.
 Store them in an airtight container in between layers of wax paper to keep them from sticking to each other.
 Add filling when ready to serve them.